Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

 <a name="azurestra"></a>
 ## Create Azure Stream Analytics Job - Cold and Hot Paths
   [Azure Stream Analytics](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-introduction) facilitates setting up real-time analytic computations on streaming data.
 Azure Stream Analytics job can be authored by specifying the input source of the streaming data, the output sink for the results of your job, and a data transformation expressed in a SQL-like language.
 In this solution, for the incoming streaming data, we will have two different output sinks - Data Lake Store (the *Cold Path*) and Power BI (the *Hot Path*).
-Below we will outline the steps to set up the cold path and the hot path.
+Below we will outline the steps to set up the cold path stream and the hot path stream.

 ## Cold Path Stream
-  For the cold path, the Azure Stream Analytics job will process events from the Azure Event Hub and store them into the Azure Data Lake Store.
+  For the cold path stream, the Azure Stream Analytics job will process events from the Azure Event Hub and store them into the Azure Data Lake Store.
 We will name the Steam Analytics Job that we create for this, **HealthCareColdPath**.

   - Log into the [Azure Management Portal](https://ms.portal.azure.com)
   - In the left hand menu select *Resource groups*